-If you're able to spend a little, you can find inexpensive products to add variety to your fitness routine, including:
+If you're able to spend a little, you can find inexpensive products to add variety to your fitness routine such as:

 - Free weights.
 Use hand-held weights to strengthen your upper body.
 They're available in many weight ranges, and some are adjustable to permit a wide range of resistance.

 - Exercise DVDs and apps.
-Create the feel of a health club aerobics class in your own living room by using an exercise DVD.
+Create the feel of a health club aerobics class in your own living room by using exercise DVDs or online videos.
 Or choose a program or app that will help you improve your strength and flexibility, or one that will keep track of your distance and time as you exercise.

 Fitness ball.
 A fitness ball, sometimes called a stability ball, looks like a large beach ball.
 You can do many core exercises, including abdominal crunches, with a fitness ball.
 You can also use a fitness ball to improve your flexibility and balance.